dyrel78/INFO_201/milestone2/milestone2.md

 N/A
 ### Preconditions (if applicable)

-Customer must have checked out cart for purchase and chosen a payment method
+Customer must have an item in the cart to delete
 ### Main Success Scenario

-1. Customer checks out their cart See(**UC-02**)
+1. Customer views cart(**See UC-2**)
-2. User is prompted to select a payment option
+2. Customer clicks remove button next to item
-3.
+3. Item(s) is deleted

 ### Alternative Success Scenarios (if applicable)

 ### Exceptions (if applicable)

-* Payment does not go through, error message will be displayed and payment info will be asked again.
-* Invalid information is provided, error message will appear and payment info will be asked again.
 ### Other

 N/A

 --